How to Create Bootable CentOS USB Stick on Linux

 The minimal installation image contains only the packages needed to have a functional CentOS system.
 The DVD image contains all the packages that can be installed using the installer.

-While there are many different GUI tools that allows you to flash ISO images to USB drives, in this tutorial, we will create a bootable CentOS 7 USB stick using the
+There are many different GUI tools that allow you to flash ISO images to USB drives.
+In this tutorial, we will create a bootable CentOS USB stick using the

 Insert the USB flash drive into the USB port.